urieco/General-Notes-About-Computing/Computer Science/General Knowledge.md

 The amount of machine cycles needed to complete an instruction.
 This varies depending on the instruction.

 Ex:  Some instructions after fetching them from memory need to fetch more data to complete the instruction, some need to write data at the end of the instruction cycle, some instructions don't do much at all, like the NOP, which basically fetches the instruction and does nothing for one machine cycle.

+# Programming
+*Programming* is the act of constructing a *program* – a set of precise instructions telling the computer what to do.

+Computers themselves can do only stupidly straightforward things at an incredibly high speed.
+The art of programming is the skill of controlling complexity.

+Why language matters?
+The same program can be expressed in both long and short, unreadable and readable ways.